GC-DRI/Dhrift-GC/workshops/pandas.md

 Let’s take a look at a few elements in this DataFame:

 * Index
     * The bolded ascending numbers in the very left-hand column of the DataFrame is called the Pandas Index.
 You can select rows based on the Index.
     * By default, the Index is a sequence of numbers starting with zero.
 However, you can change the Index to something else, such as one of the columns in your dataset.
-    * The index is a Unique ID
+    * The default index is a Unique ID - that being said, the index does not have to be a Unique ID.
+You can set your index to be any column in your Dataframe
 * Truncation
-    * The DataFrame is truncated, signaled by the ellipses in the middle ... of every column.
+    * The DataFrame is truncated, signaled by the ellipses in the middle … of every column.
-    * The DataFrame is truncated because we set our default display settings to 100 rows.
-Anything more than 100 rows will be truncated.
-To display all the rows, we would need to alter Pandas’ default display settings again.
+    * The DataFrame is truncated because by default, Pandas will display 60 rows and 20 columns.
+You can change these default settings see [documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/options.html)
 * Rows x Columns
     * Pandas reports how many rows and columns are in this dataset at the bottom of the output.
 Our DataFrame has 121,245 rows × 5 columns.
 * NAN
     * NaN is the Pandas value for any missing data.

+## Display a selection of the Dataframe

-We can also display the first _n_ rows of the DataFrame with the .head() method
+We can also display the first _n_ rows of the DataFrame with the `.head()` method

 ```python